wp-plugins/about-me/readme.txt

 This plugin is forked from [SocialLinks](http://blog.maybe5.com/?page_id=94 "Social Links page")

 **What's new**
-Anobii, DeviantART, Google Plus, LibraryThing, Qik and Songza support.
+Pinterest and Google Plus support.

 **Supported Networks:**